MViscardi-UCSC/plasmidsaurus_contigAssembly/README.md

 - Internet connection

 ### Running:
-1. For the simples implementation, run the Snakefile with the following command:
+1. For the simplest implementation, run the Snakefile with the following command:
 ```bash
 snakemake --use-singularity
 ```